Feeling a bit uncertain about how to say Spanish words? Don’t worry! I’ll introduce you to the sounds of Spanish today.

 - R – r or rr (tapping sound close to a t or tt)

-As you can see, there are some big differences in the the letter sounds between both languages.
-Taking the time to focus on learning the correct Spanish pronunciation will give a solid foundation for your language skills, especially listening and speaking skills.
+As you can see, there are some big differences in the letter sounds between both languages.
+Taking the time to focus on learning the correct Spanish pronunciation will give you a solid foundation for your language skills, especially listening and speaking skills.